Sustainable energy from within

 The SCAN program

-The SCAN program officially kicked-off in 2018 and it will take several years to complete.
+The SCAN program officially kicked-off in 2018 and it will take several more years to complete.
 The program encompasses three principal areas.
 First, the seismic surveys that are carried out in the areas where there is no, or insufficient, data about the subsurface.
-For the seismic acquisition we mainly use the so called ‘seismic shot method’.
-In this method, holes are drilled along a carefully-chosen route, at intervals of 40 to 100 meters.
-Small charges are inserted that are detonated once the measuring equipment is in place.
-The structure and composition of the subsurface can then be analyzed based on the reflection pattern of these underground sound waves.
+For the seismic acquisition we mainly use the so called ‘seismic shot method’..
 This method has been used for many years and it is very safe.
 Second, there is a large volume of vintage data from extraction and exploration projects that have been carried out since the 1950s.
 This data is reprocessed using modern advanced computing technology.
-And finally the funding for the scientific drilling has now been approved and preparations have started.
-These data wells will be used to confirm and supplement the collected data, and gain an even better understanding of the properties of the potential reservoirs in these areas.
+And finally SCAN is in the process of executing several research drillings.
+These data wells will be used to confirm and supplement the data collected through existing and new seismic surveys.
+The data collected from the data-wells will help gain an even better understanding of the properties of the potential reservoirs in these areas.
+During the research drilling reservoir properties such as permeability, porosity and temperature are tested.

 Organization and contact information

-SCAN is executed by the ‘Dutch Energy Administration’ (EBN) and the ‘Dutch Organization for Applied Research’ (TNO) and is funded by the Ministry of Economic Affairs and Climate (EZK).
+SCAN is executed by the ‘Dutch Energy Administration’ (EBN) and the ‘Dutch Organization for Applied Research’ (TNO) and is funded by the Ministry of Climate Policy and Green Growth (KGG).
 EBN can be contacted on behalf of these parties.
 You can reach SCAN at info@scanaardwarmte.nl.